dongmin0877/TIL/java/inner-and-anonymous-class.md

 ## Anonymous Class :memo:

-Anonymous class enables to declare and override a class at the same time.
+Anonymous class enables to declare and instantiate a class at the same time, therefore it makes code more concise.

 ```java
 public class AnonymousClass {